smartarch/ivis-core/README.md

 - *api.ivis.example.com* - public endpoint (CNAME record `api.ivis` under `example.com` domain that points to `ivis`)

-### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (public website secured by SSL)
+### Installation on fresh CentOS 8, CentOS 7 or Ubuntu 18.04 LTS (public website secured by SSL)

 This will setup a publicly accessible IVIS instance.
 Endpoints trusted and sandbox will provide both HTTP (on port 80) and HTTPS (on port 443).
 The HTTP ports just issue HTTP redirect to their HTTPS counterparts.
 The API endpoit will be